SEC573: Automating Information Security for Python New

 CPE/CMU Credits: 6

-The Capture the Flag event on the final day complements the pyWars challenge and tests your ability to apply your new penetration testing tools and coding skills.
-Working in teams, students apply the skills they have mastered in a series of penetration testing challenges.
-Participants will exercise the skills and code they have developed over the previous four days as they exploit vulnerable systems, break encryption cyphers, and remotely execute code on target systems.
+In this final section you will be placed on a team with other students.
+Working as a team, you will apply the skills you have mastered in a series of programming challenges.
+Participants will exercise the skills and code they have developed over the previous five days as they exploit vulnerable systems, break encryption cyphers, analyze packets, parse logs, and automate code execution on remote systems.
 Test your skills!
 Prove your might!

 CPE/CMU Credits: 6